 - Receive helpful and supportive feedback from members of the larger neuroscience community interested in learning about their work.

 - Increase communication and collaboration among researchers, advancing science and enhancing the potential of individual projects.

-Fall 2018 WIPS are scheduled for the 1st and 3rd Fridays of the month, 8:30 a.m., DIBS Multipurpose Room.
+Fridays, 8:30-9:30 a.m., DIBS Team Room, basement of "The Cube."
 Breakfast is provided.
 Consortium leaders emphasize these are low-key, no-pressure events.